-In less than one-year, scientists created not one, not two, but three vaccines with over 90% efficacy for Covid-19.
+In less than one-year, scientists created two vaccines with over 90% efficiency for Covid-19.
 Which begs the question, what gives?
 Why don't we have cures for all our other ailments?
 After spending billions of dollars on cancer research for decades, where is that cure?
 Regrettably, there is none.
 And it's not in a vault protected by the government and big pharma either.
 The reality is, cancer is extremely hard to treat, study, and understand.

 Infectious disease vs. cancer

 Infectious diseases are easily targeted in comparison to cancer cells.
 Bacteria have a unique cell wall compared to animal cells.
 Some antibacterial medications attack their cell wall synthesis, killing bacteria and minimally harming ourselves.

 Viruses are also easily distinguished from our cells.
 They produce their own distinct proteins and have unique genes.
 We use vaccines to train our immune system to be alerted to their "foreign" presence.